STjurny/SymbolEx/README.md

 For switch signal values from numbers to text identifiers use function "Translate Filter Files".
 Move wire or register between displayed signals. __Then select the signal clicking on it.__ Then right click on the signal name.
 In a popup menu select "Data Format" then "Translate Filter File" and then "Enable and Select".
 In a window click on button "Add Filter to List" and choose the file with extracted symbols. __Then select the line with file path clicking on it.__ Then click on the button "OK".

-The data format of signal selected in GTKWave has to be "Hex" becouse values of symbols exported by SymbolEx are always in hexadecimal format and GTKWave compares values as a text.
+The data format of signal selected in GTKWave has to be "Hex" because values of symbols exported by SymbolEx are always in hexadecimal format and GTKWave compares values as a text.
 The "Hex" data format is default after insert signal between displayed.
 So there is no need to change the data format.

 Tested with GTKWave 3.3.100.